Welcome to Marlborough, the home of world-class wineries, craft breweries, gourmet food and the stunning Marlborough Sounds.

 Top ten Marlborough experiences

-- Spend a day in the vibrant seaside town of Picton explore the foreshore and art galleries.
+- Spend a day in the vibrant seaside town of Picton exploring the foreshore, art galleries, cafes and shops.

-- Sample local produce from the farm gate or weekend market
+- Sample local produce from the farm gate or weekend Farmers Market.

 Where is Marlborough and how do I get there?

 Located on the eastern side of the top of the South Island of New Zealand, Marlborough is close to New Zealand’s geographical centre, easily accessible by land, sea and air.
 Marlborough has a temperate climate, with amongst the highest sunshine hours and some of the lowest rainfall annually in New Zealand.
 It’s the perfect environment, not only for growing award winning wines but also for visitors!